First Home Buyers Guide for Victoria

 Figuring out finance

 First things first - you'll need to know how much you can borrow.
-A good place to start is to estimate how much of a deposit you can save - 20 per cent of the usual price is the norm.
+The more deposit you can save the better.
+Most lenders like borrowers to have minimum 20% deposit.
 You can secure a loan with a smaller deposit, but this can result in restrictive conditions being put on your mortgage.
 It's best to save as much as you can.

 For example, a smaller deposit could see you hitched with lenders' mortgage insurance - sometimes, prohibitively expensive.
 Take a look at the MoneySmart website